Anonymizing Machine Learning Models: Results

 We also tested the efficiency of using our anonymization method to defend against attribute inference attacks, such as the one described in \cite{confidence}.
 For this evaluation we used the Nursery dataset\footnote{https://archive.ics.uci.edu/ml/datasets/nursery}, and the `social' feature as the attacked feature.
 Table \ref{table:mit2} shows the effectiveness of the attack on a decision tree model, with and without applying anonymization to the dataset.
 These results show that our method can also be effective against attribute inference.

-It is important to note that the anonymization-based method does not work well for highly dimensional datasets, especially with a high level of uniqueness of records.
-For example, when we tried to apply this method to the Purchase100 dataset described in \cite{membership}, we were not able to acheive a model accuracy of more than 24\% (from the original 66\% accuracy), even when using the smallest possible value of k, i.e., k=2.
-In contrast, the differentially private implementation was able to achieve up to 42\% accuracy (still significantly lower that the original accuracy, but much better than anonymization).
+It is important to note that the anonymization-based method does not work well for highly dimensional datasets, especially with a high degree of uniqueness.
+For example, applying this method to the Purchase100 dataset from \cite{membership}, we were not able to achieve more than 24\% model accuracy, even using the smallest possible value of k (k=2).
+In contrast, the DP implementation was able to achieve up to 42\% accuracy (still significantly lower than the original 66\%).